kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/src/Programming/Obstacle_Challenge/README.md

         motor steering ratio control, and ground line color recognition.

       import Jetson.GPIO as GPIO
-      # Enable GPIO pin control on the Jetson Nano.
+      # Enable GPIO pin control on the Jetson Orin Nano.
       ```

-   - #### Introduction to running programs on the Jetson nano controller:
+   - #### Introduction to running programs on the Jetson Orin Nano controller:

       - ##### [jetson_nano_main_final.py](./jetson_nano_main_final.py)
         - The `jetson_nano_main.py` program is primarily responsible for controlling the entire task flow, including avoiding walls, steering control, dodging block obstacles, and lap counting to ensure the vehicle completes all tasks as planned.